bahmanebazoo/CIMC/README.md

 ✔ ViewModel-Free: Avoids unnecessary memory retention.
 ✔ Modular & Scalable: Designed for both small and enterprise apps.
-✔ Cross-Platform Ready: Works with Compose for Android and MMK.
+✔ Cross-Platform Ready: Works with Compose for Android and KMM.
 ✔ Fully Open-Source: Built for the developer community.
 ✔ Optimized for Performance: Smart memory management ensures efficiency.